francocurotto/YDDM-re-old/NOTES.md

 - Flying monsters can move through others monsters and monsters can move through them, but cannot move through items.
 They can only be attacked by other flying monsters or archer monsters.
+They can attack any monster though.
 Their movement crest is 2 per square.
-- Warp vortex is a special item that summons a vortex, and other mosnters can move thourgh the vortex.
+- Warp vortex is a special item that summons a vortex, and other monsters can move thourgh the vortex.

+# 2021-03-01
+To celebrate the start of the month, dungeon state implemented!
+Tried summoning dice and is looking pretty good.
+Now it comes the hardest challenge yet, implement monster movement, and then proper attack at 1 square distance.
+I still have no idea how in the world I'm gonna implemented it.
+This could be a good breaking point to work in minor changes that I have listed in TODO.
+Anyways, really excited about how the game is turning out, and also a little afraid on how I'll continue.

+Just thinking right now, maybe I could start simple and implement monster teleportation were I allow monster to move whereever they want, and so I can test proper attack easier too.
+Good ideas!